Courtly Noyse Renaissance and Medieval Music

 Click here for our CDs

-You might say that some members of Courtly Noyse are instrumentalists who sing, and others are singers who play instruments.
-Our goal is to be true "Renaissance men" - in other words, to derive pleasure from engaging in a wide variety of musical activities without necessarily being technically superlative in every area.
-Just like our forebears in the sixteenth century, we enjoy whiling away an evening or a Sunday afternoon with music, storytelling and jokes - and our hope is that our audience will derive as much pleasure from our collaboration as we do.
+You might say that some members of Courtly Noyse (aka "The Noysies") are instrumentalists who sing, and others are singers who play instruments.
+Our goal is to be true "Renaissance men" - in other words, to derive pleasure from playing wide variety of musical instruments & singing without necessarily being technically superlative in every area.
+Just like our forebears in the sixteenth century, we enjoy whiling away an evening or a Sunday afternoon with music, storytelling and jokes - and our hope is that our audience will enjoy our collaboration as much as we do.

 Our Instruments

-At the time of writing, Courtly Noyse plays recorders, viola da gamba, vielle, krummhorns, cornamuse, cornetti, shawms, sacbuts, Renaissance guitar, chalumeau, hurdy gurdy, bowed psaltery, mandolin, gemshorns, rackett, and various percussion instruments (although this list is constantly growing!).
-We can also cast our instruments aside at the drop of a (Tudor) hat, and burst into five-part vocal harmony.
+At the time of this writing, Courtly Noyse plays recorders, violas da gamba, vielle, krummhorns, harps, cornamuse, cornetti, shawms, sacbuts, Renaissance guitar, chalumeau, hurdy gurdy, bowed psaltery, cittern, gemshorns, lute, cavaquinho, rackett, tambourine, finger cymbals, various drums, maracas and casanets (although this list is constantly growing!).
+We are also known to cast our instruments aside at the drop of a (Tudor) hat and burst into vocal harmony.

 For more information on some of the instruments we play, please click here: